modular-things/modular-things/log/2022-11_jakes-modular-thing-motion-notes.md

 ```

 OK, ish... though perhaps .absolute, .relative should use ([x,y,z]) rather than "raw args" - easier later to disambiguate from other args i.e. if we have (targ, rate, accel)

+... it's troublesome, this layer, as it's most appropriately user-code, methinks. position transforms != velocity transforms, etc... hidden modal state, etc...

+But, I'll wrap on this soon, and then I think the most productive thing would be to get a demo wrippen: so, motor mount hardware, ahn machine... limits... or I could do circuit assembly.